mstadt/AM732_biomodels/README.md

 - **x0** initial conditions

 ### figures/
 These are figures our group created based on the model code with various simulations.
+Figure explanations are given in the folder README.